obiwanjacobi/Zsharp/docs/lexical/operators.md

 | Ternary | ternary operators are applied last.

-That means that an expression with multiple (binary) expressions **MUST** use `( )` to indicate the order of execution - unless all the operators are the same.
+That means that an expression with multiple (binary) expressions **MUST** use `( )` to indicate the order of execution - unless all the operators are the same (left to right).

 > We may need to define precedence between the different types of operators as well.
 So arithmetic operators should run before comparison operators for instance.